Monsters vs. Aliens: Plot

-Gallaxhar sets a course for Earth to obtain the Quantonium himself while the now-free Ginormica returns home with her new friends and reunites with her parents.
-While the monsters cause some havoc due to their lack of social experience, she tries to reunite with Derek but he breaks off their engagement, believing she would overshadow his career.
-Initially heartbroken, Ginormica soon realizes that her life was better as a monster and embraces her new self.
-Suddenly, Gallaxhar's ship arrives and uses a tractor beam to pull Ginormica on board; Insectosaurus is shot and seemingly killed when he tries to intervene.
+Gallaxhar sets a course for Earth to obtain the Quantonium himself while Ginormica returns home with her new friends and reunites with her parents.
+While the monsters cause accidental havoc due to their lack of social experience, Ginormica tries to reunite with Derek, but he breaks off their engagement, believing that she would overshadow his career.
+Initially heartbroken, Ginormica soon realizes that her life was better as a monster and that she achieved things without Derek involved at all and embraces her new self.
+Suddenly, Gallaxhar's ship arrives and abducts Ginormica, and Insectosaurus is shot and seemingly killed when he tries to intervene.

-Enraged by her friend's supposed death, Ginormica quickly breaches containment and chases Gallaxhar, but he traps her in a machine that extracts the Quantonium from her body, shrinking her back to her original size.
+Enraged by her friend's supposed death, Ginormica breaks free and chases Gallaxhar, but he traps her in a machine that extracts the Quantonium from her body, shrinking her back to her original size.
 Gallaxhar then uses the extracted Quantonium to create clones of himself in order to launch a full-scale invasion of Earth.
-Monger manages to get B.O.B, Link, and Dr. Cockroach onto the ship, where they rescue Ginormica and make their way to the main power core where Dr. Cockroach sets the ship to self-destruct to prevent the invasion.
-Confronting Gallaxhar on the bridge as he tries to escape, Ginormica reabsorbs the Quantonium, restoring her monstrous size and strength.
+Monger manages to get B.O.B., Link, and Dr. Cockroach onto the ship, where they rescue Ginormica and make their way to the main power core, where Dr. Cockroach sets the ship to self-destruct to prevent the invasion.
+Confronting Gallaxhar on the bridge as he tries to escape, Ginormica reabsorbs the Quantonium, restoring her gigantic size and strength.
 Rescuing her friends, they flee the ship and are rescued by Monger and Insectosaurus, now metamorphosed into a butterfly.
-The ship then self-destructs, killing Gallaxhar and his army.
+The ship explodes, killing Gallaxhar and his army.

-Returning to Modesto, Ginormica, B.O.B, Dr. Cockroach, Link, and Insectosaurus receive a hero's welcome.
-Hoping to give himself a career boost, Derek tries to get back with Ginormica, but she rejects and humiliates him live on TV with B.O.B swallowing Derek up and spitting him out.
+Returning to Modesto, Ginormica, B.O.B., Dr. Cockroach, Link, and Insectosaurus receive praise from the people.
+Hoping to give himself a career boost, Derek tries to get back with Ginormica, but she rejects and humiliates him live on TV with B.O.B. swallowing Derek up and spitting him out.
 Monger informs the monsters that a monstrous snail named "Escargantua," mutated from falling into a French nuclear reactor, is slowly making its way to Paris, so the monsters head out to confront the new threat.

-In a mid-credits scene, Hathaway, pleased with Monger's work for helping the monsters save the world from Gallaxhar, promotes him to the President's senior security staff/chairman of the Joint Chiefs of Staff as his reward (also his gift to him for his 90th birthday), but Hathaway's attempt to celebrate with coffee ends with him pressing the wrong button, causing their country's nuclear arsenals to launch.
+In a mid-credits scene, Hathaway, pleased with Monger's work for helping the monsters save the world from Gallaxhar, promotes him to the President's senior security staff/chairman of the Joint Chiefs of Staff as his reward (which is also his gift to him for his 90th birthday), but Hathaway's attempt to celebrate with coffee ends with him pressing the opposite button, causing their country's nuclear arsenals to launch.
 Realizing what he did, he then asks if anyone in the audience wants to freeze his head.